LuisaWerner/reproducibility-aaai24/README.md

 # Reproduce, Replicate, Reevaluate.
 The Long but Safe Way to Extend Machine Learning Methods.

-This repository contains our re-implementation of the experiments conducted with [Knowledge Enhanced Neural Networks (KENN)](https://github.com/rmazzier/KENN-Citeseer-Experiments) on the [Citeseer Dataset](https://linqs.soe.ucsc.edu/data), including the re-implementation of KENN in PyTorch and [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric).
+This repository contains our re-implementation of the experiments conducted with [Knowledge Enhanced Neural Networks (KENN)](https://github.com/rmazzier/KENN-Citeseer-Experiments) on the [Citeseer Dataset](https://linqs.soe.ucsc.edu/data), including the re-implementation of the Experiments in PyTorch and [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric).
 We also extended the experiments to the datasets Cora and PubMed.

 | Name           | Description                      | #nodes    | #edges      | #features | #Classes | Task                 |
 |----------------|----------------------------------|-----------|-------------|-----------|----------|----------------------|